finos/common-domain-model/documentation/source/documentation.rst

 .. note:: The conditions for this data type are excluded from the snippet above for purposes of brevity.

-The price, quantity and observable attributes are joined in a single ``PriceQuantity`` data type because in some cases, those 3 attributes need to be considered together.
+The price, quantity and observable attributes are joined together in a single ``PriceQuantity`` data type because in some cases, those 3 attributes need to be considered together.
 For example, the return leg of an Equity Swap will have:

 - the identifier for the shares as ``observable``
 - the number of shares as ``quantity``
-- the initial value of the shares as ``price``
+- the initial share price as ``price``

 However, those attributes are optional because in other cases, only some of them will be specified.
 In the fixed leg of an Interest Rate Swap, there is no observable as the rate is already fixed.
 An option trade will contain an instance of a ``PriceQuantity`` containing only the premium as price attribute, but no quantity or observable (the quantity and/or observable for the option underlyer will be specified in a different ``PriceQuantity`` instance).

+Both the price and quantity can be specified as arrays in a single ``PriceQuantity``.
+All elements in the array express the same values but according to different conventions.
+For example, the return leg of an Equity Swap may specify both the number of shares and the notional (a currency amount equal to: number of shares x price per share) as quantities.
+In a Forward FX trade, the spot rate, forward points and forward rate (equal to spot rate + forward points) may all be specified as prices.
+When mutiple values are specified for either the price or quantity attributes in a single ``PriceQuantity`` instance, they will be tied by rules that enforce that they are internally consistent.

+The effective date attribute is optional and will usually be specified when a single trade has multiple trade lots, to indicate when each trade lot become effective (usually on or around the date when the lot was traded).
+The trade itself will have an effective date, corresponding to the date when the first lot was traded and the trade opened.

 The ``price`` and ``quantity`` attributes in the ``PriceQuantity`` data type each have a metadata location which can reference a metadata address in one of the  ``Payout`` data types.
 The metadata address-location pair allows for a reference to link objects without populating the address object in persistence.
 This capability helps to support an agnostic definition of the product in a trade (i.e. a product definition without a price and quantity).
 However, the reference can be used to populate values for an input into a function or for other purposes.